ibm-cloud-docs/discovery/connect.md

 -  To crawl SharePoint 2016, the `username` account must have `SiteCollection Administrator` permissions.
 -  To crawl SharePoint 2016, you must have the list of SharePoint site collection paths that you want to crawl. {{site.data.keyword.discoveryshort}} does not support folder paths as input.
+-  The number of gateways that you can create is limited to 50.
+If you exceed this limit, you will be unable to create any more gateways, and you will see an error message that states, `Failed to update or create the network resource.`.

 ### IBM Cloud Object Storage
 {: #connectcos}